politic-partner/election-campaign/source/reference/campaign-skills-handbook/module-6-message-development-creating-powerful-and-persuasive-messages-en.md

 Although your message can be heard by everyone, the core elements of your message will be strategically aimed at your target voters.
 By focusing your efforts on specific subsets of the general population, you'll be able to connect with voters who are most likely to support you and reflect their particular needs and values.

+So if you aren't communicating with everyone, with whom exactly are you trying to communicate?

+:::{admonition} Focus on your target audiences
-:::{admonition} Your campaign's communications should focus on your target audiences specific groups of people that you have identified as supporters or potential supporters.
+Your campaign's communications should focus on your target audiences: specific groups of people that you have identified as supporters or potential supporters.
 :::

-So if you aren't communicating with everyone, with whom exactly are you trying to communicate?
-**Your campaign's communications should focus on your target audiences: specific groups of people that you have identified as supporters or potential supporters.**
 Before you embark on any communications planning or designing your message, it's vital to understand the wants, habits, preferences, and perspectives of these voters.[^5]

 [^5]: In order to complete the exercises in this section, advance work is required.